abaldeweg/playbook/README.md

-# andre_baldeweg.playbook
+# abaldeweg.playbook

-Installs some basic roles for machines that run php or node apps.
+Installs some basic roles for machines that run php and js apps.

 ## Requirements